コンテンツにスキップ

 Official website: here

-*Present your Hakone Free Pass to receive a 200 yen discount on admission for adults, 200 yen discount for high school and university students, and 100 yen discount for elementary and junior high school students.
+*Present your Hakone Free Pass to receive a 200 yen discount on admission for adults, a 200 yen discount for high school and university students, and a 100 yen discount for elementary and junior high school students.

 A 30-minute walk along the shore of Lake Ashi leads to the shrine, known as a power spot.

-"Kuzuryu Shrine" is a shrine that enshrines Kuzuryu Okami, the guardian deity of Lake Ashi.
-He has long been revered as "Kuzuryu-sama" by people as the deity who governs water and the dragon god with a high spiritual rank.
-We visited "Kuzuryu Shrine (Shingu)", which was built in 2000 within the grounds of Hakone Shrine.
-In front of the main shrine, a sacred spring of water called "Ryujin-sui" springs up, and people come to collect the water.
+Kuzuryu Shrine is a shrine dedicated to Kuzuryu Okami, the guardian deity of Lake Ashi.
+He has long been worshipped as "Kuzuryu-sama" by people as the god of water and a highly sacred dragon god.
+We visited Kuzuryu Shrine (Shingu), which was built in 2000 within the grounds of Hakone Shrine.
+In front of the main shrine, a sacred spring of water known as "Ryujin-sui" springs up, and people come to collect the water.

 ▶Hakone Shrine, Kuzuryu Shrine